RocketChat/docs-old/6. Developer Guides/Troubleshooting/README.md

 meteor npm install --save bcrypt
 ```

-If everything works, you shold see a message like this:
+If everything works, you should see a message like this:

 ```bash
 > node-gyp rebuild